OliverHagebris/BSE_Self-Driving-Car_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gh5CL6sdwgA?si=XHWO7IYK0BkYQ-xn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 For my first milestone my project is in it's base form; it has 1 9V battery to power the entire project, 2 ir sensors for detecting objects, 1 ultrasound sensor for determining distance to nearest object, 1 arduino uno as its computer, 1 l9110 Module for controlling the motors, 2 TT motors to rotate the wheels, 2 TT wheels to apply the rotational power from the motor as translational power, and 1 universal wheel to support the project and keep it balanced.
-A challenge I'm facing is turning off the robot as when I need to power it off, it constantly tries to continue driving forward.
+A challenge I faced was that the code would constantly get stuck whenever something was outside its sensors and obstructing it.
+I fixed this by adjusting the code and using the ultrasonic sensor to check whether the distance ahead remained the same for multiple seconds; if it didn't, it would back up and readjust itself.

 <!-- This text is hidden and will not be displayed on the page -->
 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include:-->